Table of Contents

-Medical devices represent one of the largest and fastest-growing segments of the Internet of Things (IoT).
-Connected devices from heart monitors to fitness trackers are helping healthcare providers to improve services and patients to be more proactive and informed about their health.
+Connected medical devices represent one of the largest and fastest-growing segments of the Internet of Things (IoT).
+Healthcare devices, like heart monitors and fitness trackers, empower patients for proactive engagement and staying informed about their health services.

 Connected Medical Devices: The Current Reality

-The current reality of connected medical devices is both promising and starkly challenging.
+The current reality of connected medical devices is both promising and challenging.
 The value of such devices to patient care is undeniable.
 However, many if not most healthcare providers don’t have the resources or influence needed to pressure manufacturers to improve cyber security.
-And many if not most simply cannot wait for more or better FDA guidance and industry compliance.
+Many simply cannot wait for more or better FDA guidance and industry compliance.

-Automated, comprehensive discovery and updates to your configuration management database (CMDB) can deliver the information you need to maximize protection of your IT estate.
+Automated, comprehensive IT Discovery and updates to your Configuration Management Database (CMDB) can deliver the information you need to maximize protection of your IT estate.
 These features can also aid and improve compliance with business processes and regulations such as the US Health Insurance Portability and Accountability Act (HIPAA) and the European Union’s General Data Protection Regulation (GDPR).

 Your organization must do everything possible to protect your network, your IT, and your patients from online threats.
 There could be much more than your business operations at stake.